“We can’t let the anger overshadow the good things in life.” -Author Unknown

 “The prudent man does not let his temper boil over lest he get into hot water.” -Author Unknown

-“Anger is one letter away from danger.” -Eleanor Roosevelt (Anna Eleanor ‘Eleanor’ Roosevelt (1884 - 1962))
+“Anger is one letter short of danger.” -Eleanor Roosevelt (Anna Eleanor ‘Eleanor’ Roosevelt (1884 - 1962))

 “Never do anything when you are in a temper, for you will do everything wrong.” -Baltasar Gracián (1601 - 1658)